feveromo/cindra/README.md

 - YouTube transcript extraction relies on the availability of captions (auto-generated or official).
 If no captions are found, extraction will fail.
 - Content extraction may not work perfectly on all website structures.
-- Very long content may be truncated due to AI model token limits

 ## Privacy

 The extension itself does not collect any data.
 All content is processed locally, then sent directly to the chosen models in your browser.

-## Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.